- Bath time safety is important as accidents can occur.

 Bath time can be very fun, but also a bit exhausting, especially when children want to exercise their independence and refuse to follow instructions.
 Keep reading to learn about bath time safety.

-At this stage, babies acquire lots of new skills; one of them being standing up on their own.
-This is a major developmental milestone, and as a parent you certainly are very proud!
-However, these new skills come with increased energy and restlessness to explore his surroundings.
+At this stage, babies acquire lots of new skills; one of them is standing up on their own.
+This is a major developmental milestone, and as a parent, you certainly are very proud!
+However, these new skills come with increased energy and restlessness to explore their surroundings.
 Keeping still during bath time may seem impossible!

-As parents and adults, we know the accidents that can occur during bath time.
+As parents and adults, we know that accidents can occur during bath time.
 We don’t want our children to slip and hit themselves, so to see them stand up in the bath can be quite scary.
 When your indications to sit down don’t seem to work, what should you do?
 Here are several techniques you can try instead:

-Your little one is excited about his newly acquired skills, so be considerate.
-He is not challenging you; he does it because it is something new and exciting for him.
-Understanding this will help you establish the best rules for his safety.
+Your little one is excited about their newly acquired skills, so be considerate.
+They are not challenging you; they do it because it is something new and exciting for them.
+Understanding this will help you establish the best rules for their safety.